Nishant-Ingle/superheroes/README.md

    <tab><tab> docker-compose build --no-cache <br/> docker-compose up

-3. The web application UI should be accessible on address localhost:3000/superheroes which is accessible in a web browser.
+3. The web application UI should be accessible on address localhost:3000/superheroes which is accessible in a web browser. \
+Note that the application may take about 20 seconds to start.

 # List of Features